plaice/Zebrackets/README.md

 ## Status
 1. Currently reviewing the algorithm of `zebraFilter` to ensure that the input arguments are handled and processed properly.
 2. We need to ensure consistency of terminology.
-3. Working also in ensuring a uniform error handling and testing infrastructure.
+3. Standardize error handling and testing infrastructure.